Find the Best DUI & DWI Lawyers Nationwide - TeamDUI.com

 If the officer has reasonable grounds to believe the person is under the influence of drugs other than alcohol, the officer may order that a urine sample be taken for testing, and possibly also a blood test.

-Typically, if the suspected boating while intoxicated vessel operator is rendered unconscious, his or her implied consent for law enforcement still requires him or her to provide a blood, breath or urine sample for either drugs or alcohol.
+Typically, if the suspected boating while intoxicated vessel operator is rendered unconscious, his or her implied consent for law enforcement still requires him or her to provide a blood, breath, or urine sample for either drugs or alcohol.
 Consent is not withdrawn simply by virtue of the inability to say “no” to the officer.
 This “implied” consent that you WILL supply a forensic sample allows the police to collect evidence that can be used against you following your detention, regardless of your awareness of being tested.
 One of the most important ramifications of this type of law is that you will not later be able to claim you would have refused to allow a sample to be taken if you had been conscious.

 Related Articles